ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 ## PowerNSX commands
 {: #openshift-runbook-runbook-nsxdlr-powernsx}

-This section provides example PowerNSX commands to script the provisioning and configuration of the NSX DLR.
-Use the following table to document the parameters you will need for your deployment, examples are shown that match the deployment described previously.
+This section provides example PowerNSX commands that you can use to automate the provisioning and configuration of the NSX DLR.

+Use the following table to document the parameters that you need for your deployment.
+Examples are shown that match the deployment described previously.

 | Parameters | Example | Your Deployment |
 | --- | --- | --- |